 Fans of Lord of the Rings and The Hobbit should drive to nearby Matamata and experience the actual movie set ‘Hobbiton’.
 Make the most of your time in Rotorua with an excursion through the Wai-O-Tapu Thermal Wonderland, one of the area’s most colourful volcanic attractions.

-Your accommodation: Peppers on the Point
+Your accommodation: On the Point

-Peppers on the Point is a beautiful lodge accommodation in a stunning location and offering panoramic views.
-It also offers gourmet New Zealand food and wine, as well as a range of on site activities from pampering massage, fly fishing from the private beach, water sports, tennis, gym and boating and is only 10 minutes from the heart of Rotorua City.Meals included: Breakfast
+On the Point is a beautiful lodge accommodation in a stunning location and offering panoramic views.
+It also offers gourmet New Zealand food and wine, as well as a range of on site activities from pampering massage, fly fishing from the private beach, water sports, tennis, gym and boating and is only 10 minutes from the heart of Rotorua City.

 The drive from Rotorua to Wellington takes you via the township of Taupo home to New Zealand’s largest lake.
 Following the lakeshore South you’ll pass Turani and then ascend the central plateau onto the high country Rangipo Desert.
 Skirting the edge of Tongariro National Park, you’ll reach the military town of Waiouru before descending through rich farmland and the rural towns of Taihape And Mangaweka.
 Follow the coast through Paraparaumu, Paekakariki and Plimmerton to arrive at your destination, Wellington.

-Your accommodation: Distinction Wellington Century City Hotel
+Your accommodation: Bolton Hotel Wellington

 Driving distance and time (approximate) for this leg: 441 kms / 273 miles : 5.3 hours